thorpej/Electronics/Misc_Audio/RAdLib/README.md

 This required a re-work of the 2-stage active low-pass filter.
-The reworked filter achieves unity gain and performance similar to that of the original filter circuit, but requires the use of a rail-to-rail op-amp.
+The reworked filter achieves unity gain and performance similar to that of the original filter circuit, but requires the use of a rail-to-rail op-amp; the OP495 is the most expensive part on the board.

 ## Audio Output Section